oneQuery/oneQuery/README.md

 ### Research assistant, University of Virginia, 2021-2022

-- He assisted designing a evaluation algorithm for surgery performance using RL[^4] and surgery simulator.
+- He assisted designing a evaluation algorithm for surgical performance using RL[^4] and surgery simulator.

 ### Research assistant, University of Iowa, 2019-2021

-- He assisted serving DMS[^5] that alarms the mis-use or non-proper use of seatbelts.
+- He assisted serving DMS[^5] that alarms the mis-use or improper use of seatbelts.
 - He assisted impelenting HPE[^6] module for ergonomics project that measures the risk of the workers' injury at field.

 ### Internship, KRISO[^7], 2017-2018